jomariya23156/face-recognition-with-liveness-web-login/README.md

 # Face Recognition with Liveness Detection Login on Flask Web application
 ## Project Overview
 &nbsp;&nbsp;&nbsp;&nbsp;We have implemented Flask web application login page including face verification (1-to-1 to verify whether the person who is logging in is really that person), for security purpose, with liveness detection mechanism (to check whether the person detected on the camera is a REAL person or FAKE (eg. image, video, etc. of that person)), for Anti-Spoofting (Others pretending to be the person), built with Convolutional Neural Network.
 After the login page, we also provided a webpage placeholder for future use.
+&nbsp;&nbsp;&nbsp;&nbsp;**Note:** This project is not an end-to-end solution because it doesn't work in a client-server manner (no use of WebRTC) which means that end users need to have python and all libraries installed (absolutely not practical in a real-world solution).
+The project meant to work as a starting point or to provide the idea of how all components work together.
+However, you can check out *Related repos* section below.
+We have provided some links to extended repos based on this project which happened to make it work with WebRTC.

 **Login component:**
 <img src="./assets/example.jpg" width=374 height=521>